 Lunada Children’s Museum in Beersheva is geared to ages one to 12 and gives children a hands-on experience of culture, art, the solar system, communication, money and food.

-Among other Israeli museums of interest for kids are the Biblical Museum of Natural History in Beit Shemesh; the Tower of David Museum in Jerusalem; and the Nahum Gutman Museum in Tel Aviv, where they can discover their inner artist.
+Among other Israeli museums of interest for kids are the Biblical Museum of Natural History in Beit Shemesh; the Tower of David Museum in Jerusalem; The Museum of the Jewish People at Beit Hatfutsot; and the Nahum Gutman Museum in Tel Aviv, where they can discover their inner artist.

 Read on for information about the fantastic science museums in Israel.

 - Get some scientific stimulation